State-College-Plone/WebServerAuth/Products/WebServerAuth/README.txt

     * Plone 3.0 or maybe even 3.1.3 or higher.
 (If it works with 3.0, please let me know.)

-    * Also experimentally works on Zope without Plone, as long as you have PluggableAuthService.
-I've tested with Zenoss 2.3.3, which means Zope 2.8.8 and PluggableAuthService 1.4.
+    * Also works on Zope without Plone, as long as you have PluggableAuthService.
+I've tested with Zenoss 2.3.3 and 2.5.0, which suggests it works with Zope 2.8.8 or better and PluggableAuthService 1.4 or better.

 Upgrading